 TO SERVE BLACK BEANS BROWNIES

-Are you looking for something to put on as a topping?
-Try a pinch of salt on these delicious black bean brownies!
+Are you looking for something to put on the black beans brownie as a topping?
+Try a pinch of flaky sea salt for a sweet and salty treat.

 Chopped walnuts work well as a nut topping, but if you’re not a walnut fan, try chopped pecans or slivered almonds.